exercism/github-actions/README.md

 ```

 Note that the worklow will take care of everything, including checking out the code.
+We've also explicitly set the permissions to just reading contents.

 ### Example: run linting and formatting